enactproject/ENACT-Business-Models/BusinessModels/TestAndSimulation.md

         Write and test IoT application even without a physical IoT system
       </p>
       <p>
-        Test every change in IoT system (new software update, new added device) and detect the problem before deploy on the production environment
+        Test every change in IoT system (new software update, new added device) and detect the problem before deploying on the production environment
       </p>
       <p>
         Simulate different normal/abnormal behaviours and cyber-security attacks to detect the problem in the future.